 Ank maal de bhetiye, mano mile Gopal (Kabir Granthanvali, p 28)

 Kabir was saying, “Don’t meet the Shakts and the Vaishnavs.
 But if you come across a Chandal Vaishnav, embrace him as if you have met Gopal (Krishna).”
-These lines are satirical but they also contain a message: “Love your Dalit brother, even he has lost his way.”
+These lines are satirical but they also contain a message: “Love your Dalit brother, even if he has lost his way.”

 For Kabir, there were two power centres in society – the Mullah and the Pandit.
 Coincidentally, Ambedkar held the same belief.
 Mullahs and Pandits were the undisputed leaders of their respective communities and no one dared to question them.
 Kabir could see how the Pandits and the Mullahs were feeding bunkum to the masses in the name of Varna system – haj, puja, namaz, pilgrimage and the other world – and how the feudal lords, moneylenders and traders had turned the life of the common man – fed on this nonsense – into hell by exploiting them.
 Kabir could see through the sham of the Pandits and the Mullahs.
 He could realize that there was a wide chasm between what they preached and what they practised.

 Karl Marx had said: “The ideas of the ruling class are in every epoch the ruling ideas, ie the class which is the ruling material force of society is at the same time its ruling intellectual force.”
 Similarly, Kabir could see that the Mullahs and the Pandits were not only the ruling material force but also the ruling intellectual force of society.
 He understood that the people needed a new intellectual stream based on the principle “seeing is believing”.
 Kabir held dialogues with both the Mullahs and the Pandits, but to no avail.
 So, he turned to the principle of “neither Hindu, nor Muslim” and, negating both the religions, provided a revolutionary leadership to the people.
 He developed his own aesthetics, his own way of seeing religion and society, which was in sharp contrast to the worldview of the Quran and the Vedas and Puranas.
 He wrote: “Allah Ram ka gham nahin, taham ghar kiya Kabir” (ibid p 411).
 He says that Vaishnav’s deity is Raja Ram, who is an incarnation of Lord Vishnu, and so unacceptable to him.
 In his view, both Ram and Allah are “sagun” (having attributes).
 Kabir then came up with the revolutionary concept of “Nirgun” (attributeless) that militated against the belief in the Varna system and in the other world.
 He said, “Hamra jhagra raha na kou, Pandit, Mullah chhode dohu.” (ibid p 206).
 He realized that no revolution is possible without abandoning both the Pandit and the Mullah.
 This aspect of Kabir’s thought influenced Dr Ambedkar.
 In the 20th century, Dr Ambedkar was facing the same challenges that Kabir had faced in his time.
 That was why Kabir’s concept of “seeing is believing” gave him the vision he was looking for.
 This third stream of criticism became the foundation of Bahujan thought and Kabir was undoubtedly its proponent.
-It formed the departure point of Ambedkar’s thoughts.
+It formed the point of departure of Ambedkar’s thoughts.

 Kabir never accepted the Brahmin as his leader though the Brahmin considered himself the teacher of the entire world.
 “Brahman guru jagat ka, Sadhu ka guru nahin, urjhi-purjhi kar mari rahya, charion veda mahin” (ibid p 28).
 At the time, this was the biggest revolution in the realm of ideas, and it touched Ambedkar deeply.
-Though Ramananda was no longer alive when Kabir lived, Ramananda’s ideology was, and it had given rise to big mutts.
-But Kabir attacked these mutts mercilessly and ensured that no “sagun” mutt of Dalits come into existence.
+Though Ramanand was no longer alive when Kabir lived, Ramananda’s ideology was, and it had given rise to big mutts (monasteries).
+But Kabir attacked these mutts mercilessly and ensured that no “sagun” mutt of Dalits came into existence.
 This revolutionary step influenced Ambedkar.
 In the 20th century, treading the path of Kabir, Ambedkar too followed the principle of “na Hindu, na Musalman” and did not accept the leadership of anyone, including Gandhi.
 He attacked both the Hindu and Muslim establishments with equal ferocity.
 That was why he could caution the Dalits against accepting the leadership of either the Hindus or the Muslims.

 Dr Ambedkar’s quest for a religion that conformed to this belief ended in Buddhism.
 It was Kabir’s logic and reason that led him to Buddhism.
 He could never develop respect for any Hindu saint.
 It was Kabir’s Nirgunvad that took Ambedkar to atheism.
 Some may find this assertion unbelievable but it is true.
 Kabir’s Nirgunvad may, on the surface, appear theological but in reality it is atheistic.
 It is the only theology that rejects the concepts of Heaven and Hell, of rebirth, of salvation, incarnation, puja, pilgrimage and fasting and has no faith in any scripture.
 Which other theology does so?
 Kabir’s Nirgunvad urges the people not to believe in fate and scriptures.
 It says: